 I opened a bank account in Belgium with the Orange Card as I have a National Number.
 Opening a bank account is free.
-The employers in Belgium pay the salaries using bank transfer.
+The employers in Belgium pay the salaries using bank transfers.
 I did it while having some free time.
 I could buy credits of my Belgium prepaid SIM card with the bank card without popping into the shop.
 What to expect when opening a new bank account in Belgium with the Orange Card?

 07.10.2016 Inburgering – Social Integration Course

 I had my first profile assessment in Antwerp at Atlas House.
-The staff explained everything about the Civic Integration programme in Belgium on a one-to-one interview.
+The staff explained everything about the Civic Integration programme in Belgium during a one-to-one interview.
 If one resides in a big city like Antwerp, the Social Integration Course will have many participants.
 The staff assesses our education level and places us with the right group of people for the class.
 Expect a waiting list for enrolment in Antwerp.
 What to expect from the Inburgering Course?

 13.10.2016 Second Job Interview with Employing Company

 The day came for the actual interview with the prospective company after the employment agency referred me.
 It was a good experience to know how the job interview was like in Belgium.
 The interviewers here like giving tests during an interview.
 Anyway, I got this job for a few weeks on a project basis.